InnerSourceCommons/InnerSourcePatterns/meta/trusted-committers.md

 If you want to become a Collaborator, @ mention one of the [Admins](#admins) in an Issue.

 ## Admins
 There are currently a handful of Github Admins for this repository.
-They hold the ability to add Committers and modify the repositories nuclear options (delete, rename, etc).
+They hold the ability to add collaborators and modify the repositories nuclear options (delete, rename, etc).

 * @nyeates - ask me first
 * @gruetter